 I love listening to books on tape, going for walks, eating delicious food (particularly pizza), and exercising.
 I'm also starting to learn how to play pickleball and it is super fun!
 I love playing basketball, but I am hopeless at shooting baskets.

-What I do for fun: Reading, running, saying hi to dogs
+What I do for fun: Reading, writing, cinema watching, and trying new things!

 Graduate Research Assistants

-What I do for fun: Kayaking, reading, writing, and spending time with friends
+What I do for fun: Biking, traveling, crafting/scrapbooking, eating at various Chicagoland restaurants and spending time with family and friends.

-Goals: To become a neuropsychologist in an academic medical center conducting research and clinical work.
+Goals: To become a child/adolescent clinical psychologist in an academic medical center conducting research and clinical work.